tbyerly/agility2018-dhd/docs/class3/module2/lab2.rst

 This protected object is defending all ports/protocols for 10.1.20.0/24, which is the network behind the Hybrid Defender.
 Attacks will be launched at 10.1.20.12, which is an interface on the LAMP server.

-In the default dos profile no sections are selected or enabled for protected objects.
+In the default **dos** profile no sections are selected or enabled for protected objects in the default configuration.

 - In the BIG-IP Configuration Utility, open the **DoS Configuration >> Protection Profiles** page.  **Click** dos, Then Check the **Network** box under the Families Heading.
 - Click the Network Section.
 Notice all vectors are disabled.
 Check the top box to select all the vectors, Scroll to the bottom and Select **Mitigate**.
 Scroll to the top and **Commit Changes to System**.

 |image221|

+- Navigate to **DoS Configuration >> Device Protection**.
+Under Log Publisher select "local-db-publisher" from the drop down.
+Select **Commit Changes to System**.
+This publishes our logs to the appropriate location for analysis.

 You will now launch the attacks and show the behavior